Mount Kenya climbing gear list

 Snacks: (optional): if there is something you particularly like to eat while hiking, bring some along.
 You will be fed well throughout the trip, so this is just something extra.

-Plastic sandwich bags: keeps personal items separate and dry
+Plastic sandwich bags: Keep personal items separate and dry

-Large Backpack: gear will be kept in it and the entire Backpack will go into the group mountain bag that will be carried by the porters.
+Large Backpack: gear will be kept in it and will be carried by the porters.
 Limit loads to items on the equipment list.
 Your large Backpack cannot exceed 22 lbs.
 Approx: 28″x16″x16″ No wheels or hard sides, please.

 Baggage tags: makes identifying your bags easy at the airports or hotels

 Plastic bags: sleeping bag and clothes will be double-bagged while on the mountain for protection from afternoon rains.
 Heavy-duty garbage bags work great and can store dirty or wet clothes as well.

 Binoculars: essential for game-viewing; 7×20 to 10×40 recommended (magnification x field of view)

 If you have any questions, send us a message.